beurar/Viceroys-STALKER-ALife/README.md

 These mods must be loaded for the scripts in this repository to function correctly.

+## Branding

+The repository ships with `logo.paa` as the main logo and `Icon.paa` for smaller launcher displays.
+These images are referenced in `mod.cpp` so that Arma 3 shows the mod's branding in the launcher and in-game menus.

 ## License

 This project is licensed under the **Arma Public License Share Alike (APL-SA)**.